vermavarun/coding/LeetCode/readme.md

     b) Add it to the result.
     c) For all the adjacent nodes of the popped element, reduce the in-degree by 1.
     d) If the in-degree becomes 0, add it to the queue.
 4) If the result size is not equal to the number of nodes, then there is a cycle.
+If you have visited all the nodes, then return the result. if not, that means there is a cycle.
 ```

 </details>